winryl1/SOURCE-NOTES/School/Earth-Sci Notes/Stars.md

 | Temperature |     5,778K/27m F/15m C     |

 # Life Cycle of Stars
-1. Stars orginate from a Stellar Nebula.
+1. Stars originate from a Stellar Nebula.
 Gravity pulls hydrogen, and spins faster and gets hotter, becoming a protostar.
-2. When the Protostar reaches a temperature of 15m C, nuclear fusion occurs and turns hydrogen --> Helium.
+2. When the Protopstar reaches a temperature of 15m C, nuclear fusion occurs and turns hydrogen --> Helium.
 3. This fusion releases tremendous amounts of energy that pushes against gravity.
 This is called the **main sequence,** where stars spend the majority of their lives.
 4. When hydrogen depletes, the core compresses while the outer shell expands creating a red giant/supergiant.
 In this phase, helium fuses into heavier elements.
 	- Low/Medium-mass stars: turn into Red Giant